bioboot/bggn213_f17/jetstream/login.md

 ### Specify the session key

-Copy the downloaded private file onto your primary hard disk (generally C:) and the put in the full path to it.
+Copy the downloaded private file onto your primary hard disk (generally C:) and then put in the full path to it (i.e. the drive and folders if any that the keyfile resides in, see below image for an example).

 [![foo]({{ site.baseurl }}/jetstream/images/ec2-moba-3.png)]({{ site.baseurl }}/jetstream/images/ec2-moba-3.png)